 - Target Audience

-- Deliverable requirements
+- Deliverable Requirements

 - Competitive Environment

-The Purpose of The Creative Brief
+The Purpose and Benefits of a Creative Brief